-BABCOCK HIGH SCHOOL COURSE OFFERINGS 2024-2025 ARTS, A/V TECHNOLOGY, & COMMUNICATION ARTS AICE MEDIA STUDIES AS LEVEL 1100460 1 Credit The key concepts for Cambridge International AS & A Level Media Studies are: ● Language: How the media communicate meanings through their forms, codes, conventions and techniques. - Representation: How the media construct the social world including the portrayal of ideas, individuals and groups. - Industry: How and why media texts are produced, distributed and circulated.
-Audience: How audiences are constructed and addressed by media texts and how audiences interpret and respond to media texts.
+BABCOCK HIGH SCHOOL COURSE OFFERINGS 2025-2026 ARTS, A/V TECHNOLOGY, & COMMUNICATION ARTS AICE MEDIA STUDIES AS LEVEL 1100460 1 Credit The key concepts for Cambridge International AS & A Level Media Studies are: - Language: How the media communicate meanings through their forms, codes, conventions and techniques. - Representation: How the media construct the social world including the portrayal of ideas, individuals and groups. - Industry: How and why media texts are produced, distributed and circulated. - Audience: How audiences are constructed and addressed by media texts and how audiences interpret and respond to media texts.
 CREATIVE PHOTO 0108310 1 Credit Students explore the aesthetic foundations of art making using beginning photography techniques.
 This course may include, but is not limited to, color and/or black and white photography via digital media and/or traditional photography.
 Students become familiar with the basic mechanics of a camera, including lens and shutter operation, compositional foundations, printing an image for display, and evaluating a successful print.
-Student photographers may use a variety of media and materials, such as 35mm black and white film, single lens reflex camera, digital camera, darkroom, computer application, filters, various papers, digital output, photogram, cyanotypes, Sabatier effect, and pinhole photography.
 Craftsmanship and quality are reflected in the surface of the prints and the care of the materials.
 Photographers use an art criticism process to evaluate, explain, and measure artistic growth in personal or group works.
 DIGITAL DESIGN I 82095100 1 Credit This course is designed to develop basic entry-level skills required for careers in the digital publishing industry.
 The content includes computer skills; digital publishing concepts and operations, layout, design, and measurement activities; decision-making activities, and digital imaging, as well as communication, collaboration and decision- making activities; critical thinking; and problem solving.
 DIGITAL DESIGN II 82095200 1 Credit This course builds on skills developed in Digital Design 1.
 The content includes computer skills; digital publishing concepts and operations, layout, design, and measurement activities; decision-making activities, and digital imaging, as well as communication, collaboration and decision- making activities; critical thinking; and problem solving.
 DIGITAL DESIGN III 8209530 1 Credit This course builds on skills developed in Digital Design 2.
 The content includes computer skills; digital publishing concepts and operations, layout, design, and measurement activities; decision-making activities, and digital imaging, as well as communication, collaboration and decision- making activities; critical thinking; and problem solving.
-TELEVISION PRODUCTION 1 8201510 1 Credit This course covers competencies in safety, lighting, basic television production equipment, broadcast script interpretation, teamwork, research and audio and video editing.
-TELEVISION PRODUCTION 2 8201520 1 Credit This course builds on skills developed in TV Production 1.
+DIGITAL VIDEO TECH 1 8201410 1 Credit This course covers competencies in safety, lighting, basic television production equipment, broadcast script interpretation, teamwork, research and audio and video editing.
+Sequential Courses: